diaplexus/diaplexus-book/solution-proximity.md

 Examples of these domains might be: language designers, domain-specific-languages, scripting/interpreted vs compiled languages, dynamic typing vs static styping, parallel algorithms vs linear algorithms, visual object designers vs textual source code, administrators vs developers, etc.

-These boundaries obviously exist at an informal level, but what should the clean separation between a system administrator and a OS programmer be?
+These boundaries obviously exist at an informal level, but what should the clean separation between a system administrator and an OS programmer be?

 **Q:** How much of a system administrators job is chasing arcane solutions to problems unrelated to any actual first principles?

-Is it really a sane workflow to find the correct configuration parameter on the 6th page of a forum discussion on a loosely related problem?
+Is it really a sane workflow to find the correct configuration parameter on the 6th page of a forum discussion of a loosely related problem?

 ### Self-Describing Systems